 This product has multiple variants.
 The options may be chosen on the product page

-The 2013/14 Arsenal away shirt featured a bright yellow design with blue sleeves and trim, paired with blue shorts and yellow socks.
+The 2014/15 Arsenal home shirt featured the club’s traditional red body with white sleeves, updated with a modern crew-neck design and subtle red detailing on the cuffs.
 It displayed the Fly Emirates sponsor across the chest and the club crest on the front.
-Worn by stars such as Aaron Ramsey, Mesut Özil, and Olivier Giroud, this kit became memorable during a season that ended with Arsenal lifting the FA Cup at Wembley, their first major trophy in nine years.
+Paired with white shorts and red-and-white socks, this kit was worn by stars such as Alexis Sánchez, Mesut Özil, and Santi Cazorla.
+It became memorable during a season in which Arsenal lifted the FA Cup at Wembley, defeating Aston Villa 4–0 in the final.

 This product has multiple variants.
 The options may be chosen on the product page